 - Siete Fuegos (Fine dining on an open fire — and stay at The Vines Resort & Spa – check prices and read reviews)

 Whether that’s a stop off one of Paris’ many street food markets to check out the products, at a local crepe stand, or on a full-day food tour, there are many ways to taste and enjoy Paris.

 One of the top things on most foodie’s bucket lists is to take cooking classes in Italy.
-We dream of making tender, homemade pasta and rich meaty tomato sauces, drinking wine from Tuscany and eating briny olives and antipasto on the terrace overlooking the vineyards.
+We dream of making tender, homemade pasta and rich meaty tomato sauces, drinking wine in Tuscany and eating briny olives and antipasto on the terrace overlooking the vineyards.
 This experience can be found all over Italy — there’s no shortage of cooking schools and wine tasting tours.

-San Sebastian, Spain
+4. San Sebastian, Spain

-It makes the list not only because of the overabundance of haute cuisine, but because it is literally a foodie paradise, with its incredible view over the crescent bay and the beautiful La Concha Beach.
+It makes the list not only because of the overabundance of haute cuisine, but because it is literally paradise, with its incredible view over the crescent bay and the beautiful La Concha Beach.
 There are three 3-star restaurants, among a handful of 1- and 2-starred places, plus a plethora of pintxos bars serving gourmet-style bites that are just as good as any fancy meal you’ve ever had.

 - Arzak – 3-stars — one of the top restaurants in the world — not to be missed.